sami-m-g/mesas/README.md

 ## Installation

-Add the conda-forge channel using

-    conda config --append channels conda-forge

 The current version of mesas.py can be installed using Conda with::

-    conda install mesas
+    conda install -c conda-forge mesas

 This will install any additional dependencies at the same time.

 Alternatively, the code can be obtained from GitHub: https://github.com/charman2/mesas.
 Note that a fortran compiler is required to build from source (but is not required to install through Conda).
 Instructions for compilation can be found here: https://mesas.readthedocs.io/en/latest/installation.html